 I have recently had a couple of emails from people who are coming to Dartmoor for their holidays and have expressed an amount of concern about the phenomenon known as being ‘Piskie Led’.
 Firstly they wanted to know if it the stories they had heard were true, secondly if it still happens and thirdly can it be dangerous?
 Therefore by way of this web page I would like to offer some reassurance, I would really like to but I can’t.
 So to answer the three previous questions in a word – YES!

 This theory is fine until you look at such references as this, ‘Thee pixie-led in Popish society‘ which appears in Clobery’s Divine Glimpses written in 1659 – well before Queen Victoria.
 So having seen a cosmopolitan interpretation of being pixie led what are the more provincial descriptions?
 Probably the best I have ever heard came from an old woman who has lived on the moor all her life.
 Whilst she had not actually experienced being pixie led herself her grandfather often related how he once earned the displeasure of the little folk and became ‘led’.
 Apparently one minute he was happily traipsing across the moor on a track he knew well.
 Suddenly a dense mist descended that appeared to have a very feint green tint to it, along with this the man’s head became ‘zwimmy’ (dizzy) and he began stumbling around trying to find his direction.
 The actual experience seemed to last for hours and he lost all track of time but when the mist lifted he looked at his watch and only a few minutes had passed.
 Despite thinking he had been wandering around for miles he had in fact only moved a few yards from the spot he had reached when the mist ascended.
+Another well-documented case of being piskie led concerns a man from Chagford.
+One day his employer sent him on an errand to the village of Drewsteignton where he safely arrived.
+However on the way back to Chagford he went firstly to Crockernwell and the next thing he knew he was back at Drewsteignton.
+Having left there his next port of call was Dunsford and it was near here that a local police constable saw him wander off down a lane towards the river Teign at around two o’ clock in the morning.
+Thinking this was an odd hour to be abroad the P.C. apprehended the man who appeared to be in a daze.
+When asked why he was heading towards the river he said that he thought the silvery gleam of the river was the road home to Chagford.
+All in all what should have been a four mile homeward journey turned out to be a piskie led trek of around sixteen miles.
 Probably the most famous story of people being Piskie Led on Dartmoor is that of the unnamed couple who got lost near Okehampton.
 So relieved were they to have survived such an ordeal that the husband erected a granite cross next to the well where they were spared, known today as Fitz’s Well.

 ‘Of all the superstitions connected with the piskies, that already remarked upon, of wayfarers being liable to be led astray by them, seems to be the one which has longest continued to keep a hold upon the country people.
 There are many now in our villages, who while they would not admit that they believed in piskies’ doings, yet are full of instances of folks having missed their way in the most mysterious manner, and are more ready to incline to the idea that supernatural agencies were at work, than to seek the actual causes of the mishaps‘, Crossing, 1890, p.92.